tomcarman/sfdx-raven/README.md

 # sfdx-raven

 A plugin for the Salesforce CLI built by Tom Carman.

-At the moment there is only a few commands, but I am adding more over time.
+Slowly adding commands over time.
+See [Todo](#Todo) for whats likely coming next.

 ## Setup